Books and magazines

 Twenty Seasons Of Mobil Masterpiece Theatre 1971-1991 by Gregory Vitiello (1991) – A bit vacuous with limited Upstairs, Downstairs content and black and white photos.

-Masterpiece Theatre: A Celebration Of 25 Years Of Outstanding Television by Terence O'Flaherty (1996) – One chapter on Upstairs, Downstairs with different text and (colour) photos from the ten-year and twenty-year versions, above.
+Masterpiece Theatre: A Celebration Of 25 Years Of Outstanding Television by Terence O'Flaherty (1996) – One chapter on Upstairs, Downstairs with different text and (colour) photos from the 10-year and 20-year versions, above.
 Occasional dubious accuracy but very nice presentation makes this by far the best of the three Masterpiece Theatre books.

 Evening Mail Upstairs, Downstairs Souvenir – Special 16-page 1974 newspaper insert celebrating the start of the fourth season.
 Interviews with cast and crew.

-The Best Of Upstairs Downstairs – Superb 1976 TV Times souvenir.
+The Best Of Upstairs, Downstairs – Superb 1976 TV Times souvenir.
 64 pages of photos, interviews and articles.
-(See below)

-Upstairs Downstairs Remembered – Slim 1996 LWT booklet giving a brief overview of the making of the show.
-(See below)
+Upstairs, Downstairs Remembered – Slim 1996 LWT booklet giving a brief overview of the making of the show.

-tvlife (issue 8) – 8 page colour pull-out on the show with various articles, pictures and a competition.
-(See below)
+tvlife (issue 8) – Eight page colour pull-out on the show with various articles, pictures and a competition.

-The magazine was printed on rather fragile paper and is thus a lot rarer than its 1976 counterpart, below.
+The magazine was printed on rather fragile paper and is thus rarer than its 1976 counterpart, below.

 The Birmingham Evening Mail produced its own 16-page souvenir (price 5p) to celebrate the show returning for Season Four in autumn 1974.
 Interviews with Jean Marsh, Gordon Jackson, David Langton, Alfred Shaughnessy, John Clements, Angela Baddeley, Christopher Beeny, Simon Williams, Rosemary Anne Sisson and Pauline Collins.